ISTE-VESIT-ORG/Machinera-2020/README.md

 ## SciPy

-Mathematics and scientific research has to be the most sacred domain of science, and to solve their underlying problems, SciPy is the messiah
+Mathematics and scientific research has to be the most sacred domain of science, and to solve their underlying problems, SciPy is the messiah.
 SciPy is a free and open-source Python library used for scientific computing and technical computing.
 SciPy contains modules for **optimization**, **linear algebra**, **integration**, **interpolation**, **special functions**, **FFT**, **signal and image processing**, **ODE solvers** and other tasks common in science and engineering

+The topics covered are:

 1. Environment setup (`pip3 install scipy`)
    - If the above does not work, (`pip install git+https://github.com/scipy/scipy.git`)